 Once the bass progression has been established, the domains for each chord for each voice can be established.
 For the most basic music, without deviating from the specific chordal tones, in each chord each voice can only be one of three notes.
 These notes are scale degrees one, three and five, but these can be in any octave.
 So, for each chord, each voice has an array of possible values, and those values are filled with the first, third and fifth scale degree, repeated for about three octaves.
-This gives each voice a relatively large domain, and the constraint satisfaction code I slightly larger area to work in, allowing the code a little more freedom, eventually resulting in slightly more random music.
+This gives each voice a relatively large domain, and the constraint satisfaction code a slightly larger area to work in, allowing the code a little more freedom, meaning that it caused fewer errors.